 How are payments calculated?

-Your payment depends on how much of the total investment pie you took with your principal investment.
+Your payment depends on how much of the total offering amount you took with your principal investment.

 How Much Does A Business Pay To Its Investors Each Month?